-- (b) However, an Instructor employee holding a preliminary or confirmed appointment may in exceptional circumstances be transferred to faculty rank with the same appointment status without there being a suitable vacancy when: - (i) his/her research or scholarship in an appropriate discipline is of a caliber and nature normally required for a faculty appointment; - (ii) his/her qualifications meet those normally required for a faculty appointment; and, - (iii) he/she is doing a job which is effectively the same as that normally required of a faculty employee.
-Recommendation for such a transfer shall be made by the departmental promotion committee to the faculty promotion committee and then to the appropriate dean.
+- (b) However, an Instructor employee holding a preliminary or confirmed appointment may in exceptional circumstances be transferred to faculty rank with the same appointment status without there being a suitable vacancy when: - (i) his/her research or scholarship in an appropriate discipline is deemed by his or her unit tenure and promotion committee to be of a caliber and nature normally required for a faculty appointment; - (ii) his/her qualifications meet those normally required for a faculty appointment; and, - (iii) he/she is deemed by his or her unit Chair or Director to be doing a job which is effectively the same as that normally required of a Faculty employee and that the unit is capable of resolving the implications of this transfer for its course offerings within its existing resources.
+Recommendation for such a transfer shall be made by the departmental promotion committee to the faculty promotion committee and then to the appropriate dean. - (iv) the employee receiving a positive recommendation for transfer into faculty ranks shall receive a formal letter of offer of transfer from the employer.